 State juvenile justice profiles highlight the topical content of the JJGPS across its six main menu content areas and dozens of underlying juvenile justice reform topics.
 Each profile begins with the most recent state trend data on juvenile arrests and custody issues from national data collections followed by a checklist of highlights for comparing and contrasting juvenile justice policy.

 How have the boundaries of juvenile justice changed?
 States must address the age boundaries of childhood and adulthood when defining criminal behavior.
 These boundaries change as public opinion about youth crime shifts.
 In the 1990s juvenile violence increased to historic levels.
 The rise in violence by juveniles changed public opinion and led to changes in state laws to make it easier for more juveniles to be prosecuted as adults.
 Fast-forward 20 years and juvenile crime is at an historical low and some states have changed laws in the other direction.
 The pace of change to restore the boundaries of juvenile justice is much slower.
 Details »

 Delinquency age boundaries

 All states set age boundaries for when law-violating conduct is considered "delinquent" for a child, but would be labeled a "crime" if committed by an adult.

 The upper age of juvenile court jurisdiction over an offense committed by a minor has traditionally been through age 17 (up to age 18) in most states.
 A few states with upper ages below 17 recently amended statutes to conform with the national majority.
-Only seven states have yet to raise the upper age to 17, and two are not yet in effect.
 Louisiana raises the age to 17 for some youth on 7/1/18, and others on 7/1/20.
 South Carolina's upper age changes to 17 on 7/1/19.
+When these changes are implemented only seven states will set the age below 18.

 Common law can set the lower age at seven years old, but many states specify the lower age of delinquency in statute.
 The extended age of delinquency in most states is up through age 20 so the juvenile court judge can continue its standard jurisdiction or extend sanctions and services.